Change in therapy: the 6 phases and how they happen

 Therapy should be an empowering experience where we gain a greater understanding and awareness of ourselves and what we are capable of.
 By fostering change within therapy, we avoid feeling like life is “happening to us” and instead feel we can take control.

 Are you ready to create positive change?
-Reach out to the Mind Matters team to start the journey.Back to all Posts
+Make an appointment at Mind Matters to start your journey.Back to all Posts